harshnisar/ml-india/_posts/2015-11-17-where-does-india-stand-machine-learning.md

 To sum up, machine learning is one of the few fields which fulfill the following six criteria:

-a.
-It has potential to lead several disruptive innovations in the coming decade;
+ 1. It has potential to lead several disruptive innovations in the coming decade;

-b.
-It has huge impact to businesses and the economy
+ 2. It has huge impact to businesses and the economy

-c.
-It can help provide _necessary_ elements to solve local problems including those in poverty and social development
+ 3. It can help provide _necessary_
+elements to solve local problems including those in poverty and social development

-d.
-It has potential to lead to new scientific results not known to humanity before
+ 4. It has potential to lead to new scientific results not known to humanity before

-e.
-It does not require expensive infrastructure and has moderate to low gestation period;
+ 5. It does not require expensive infrastructure and has moderate to low gestation period;

-f.
-The primary skills it need are already in the DNA and culture of India, may I, for the last 2000 years.
+ 6. The primary skills it need are already in the DNA and culture of India, may I, for the last 2000 years.

 What is more- it is cool, young and fashionable!